Cybernetic-Ransomware/Animals_Healthcare_Application/doc/12_adr_turso_offline_snapshots.md

 Stage 2 still excludes: async rebuilds via Celery, Turso Cloud sync, post-save signal rebuilds, delta updates, and local writes.

+### Stage 3 — asynchronous builds via Celery (2026-07-03)

+Stage 3 moves the build off the request thread. `POST rebuild/` no longer blocks on file I/O: it answers `200` with the current READY artifact when the revision is fresh, or `202` with a BUILDING row whose file is produced by the `ahc.offline_snapshots.build_snapshot` Celery task.

+- **Request/build split** (`services/lifecycle.py`):
+  `request_snapshot_build` performs the permission check and revision comparison, dedupes against an active BUILDING row for the pair (`select_for_update` inside a transaction — repeated clicks reuse the same build; `force` bypasses only the freshness check, never the dedupe), creates the BUILDING row with a pre-generated `task_id`, and enqueues the task via `transaction.on_commit` so the worker cannot race an uncommitted row.
+  `run_snapshot_build` executes one attempt: it re-reads data and permissions at execution time (a share revoked after enqueue yields FAILED, not a stale export), writes the file, and only then flips `is_current` — the stage 2 contract that a failed build never touches the previous downloadable artifact is unchanged and covered by tests.
+- **Task** (`offline_snapshots/tasks.py`): a thin wrapper decorated with `@celery_obj.task` imported from `celery_notifications.config`.
+A bare `shared_task` would bind `.apply_async()` calls in the web process to Celery's unconfigured default app (wrong broker); importing `celery_obj` configures the app in both processes.
+No automatic retry: failure is reported through the FAILED status and the user retriggers explicitly.
+- **Model additions**: `task_id`, `build_started_at`, `build_finished_at`
+  (migration 0003). `generated_at` keeps meaning "row created / build
+  requested".
+- **Manifest**: gains a constant `building_snapshot_id` field (`null` when idle), so clients can poll during a force-rebuild while the previous READY artifact stays advertised and downloadable.
+With no current READY artifact the manifest reports the active BUILDING row, then the latest FAILED row, then `missing`.
+- **UI widget** (`GET widget/` + `_snapshot_widget.html`): a small htmx partial embedded in the animal Settings tab.
+While a build runs the widget re-fetches itself every 3 s (`hx-trigger="load delay:3s"`, `hx-swap="outerHTML"`); a render without an active build carries no trigger, so polling stops by construction.
+- **Stuck builds**: a worker crash strands a BUILDING row that would dedupe all future requests. `prune_animal_snapshots --stale-building-hours 6` (default) marks such rows FAILED instead of deleting them, preserving the error trail.
+- **Deployment**: the `queue` service now bind-mounts the repo like `web` — the worker writes snapshot files that the web app must serve, so `PRIVATE_STORAGE_ROOT` has to resolve to storage shared by both containers.

+Stage 3 still excludes: Turso Cloud sync, post-save signal rebuilds (every diet edit would mint a `.db` file), delta updates, local writes, task retries, and a partial unique constraint on BUILDING rows.

 ### Consequences
 - Easier: producing portable offline exports of an animal's profile; a future mobile companion can pull the file as-is; the snapshot doubles as a